metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/asset-payment.md

 ---
-title: "NFT Payment"
+title: "Asset Payment"
-metaTitle: "Core Candy Machine Guards - NFT Payment"
+metaTitle: "Core Candy Machine Guards - Asset Payment"
-description: "The NFT Payment guard allows minting by charging the payer an NFT from a specified NFT collection.
-The NFT will be transferred to a predefined destination."
+description: "Guard that charges another Core Asset from a specific collection as payment for the mint."
 ---

 ## Overview

-The **NFT Payment** guard allows minting by charging the payer an NFT from a specified NFT collection.
+The **Asset Payment** guard allows minting by charging the payer a Core Asset from a specified Asset collection.
 The NFT will be transferred to a predefined destination.

-If the payer does not own an NFT from the required collection, minting will fail.
+If the payer does not own an Asset from the required collection, minting will fail.

 {% diagram  %}